realpython/flask-paywall/readme.md

 ## Workflow

-1. User registers and pays
-3. User obtains access to premium content
+After user register and pays (from the same form), s/he has access to premium content.

 ## QuickStart